Azure/bicep-types-az/generated/datamigration/microsoft.datamigration/2018-07-15-preview/types.md

 ### Properties
 * **boostRUs**: int: The RU limit on a CosmosDB target that collections will be temporarily increased to (if lower) during the initial copy of a migration, from 10,000 to 1,000,000, or 0 to use the default boost (which is generally the maximum), or null to not boost the RUs.
 This setting has no effect on non-CosmosDB targets.
 * **databases**: [Dictionary<string,MongoDbDatabaseSettings>](#dictionarystringmongodbdatabasesettings) (Required): The databases on the source cluster to migrate to the target.
 The keys are the names of the databases.
 * **replication**: 'Continuous' | 'Disabled' | 'OneTime': Describes how changes will be replicated from the source to the target.
 The default is OneTime.
-Possible values include: 'Disabled', 'OneTime', 'Continuous'
 * **source**: [MongoDbConnectionInfo](#mongodbconnectioninfo) (Required): Describes a connection to a MongoDB data source
 * **target**: [MongoDbConnectionInfo](#mongodbconnectioninfo) (Required): Describes a connection to a MongoDB data source
 * **throttling**: [MongoDbThrottlingSettings](#mongodbthrottlingsettings): Specifies resource limits for the migration